 The south of the border section was much like the Italian in that it was bland and with little taste—far too "Americanized" for my taste.
 We both found the Asian area much the same as well—simple dishes with little taste and less to recommend them.

 The dessert bar was good, with a variety of tasty offerings, and we were both pleased with it.

-Our planned meal for the next evening would be at the Mirage casino buffet where we hoped to do much better, albeit at twice the cost.
-If you are that desperate for a low cost buffet, take the time to drive the thirty miles to Kingman Arizona where you will find a Golden Corral at a little over half the price and with far better food.
-I give the Circus Circus buffet two stars, but only for selection and cleanliness and not for quality of the food.
+Our planned meal for the next evening was at the Mirage casino buffet where we hoped to do much better, albeit at twice the cost.
+If you are that desperate for a low-cost buffet, take the time to drive the thirty miles to Kingman Arizona where you will find a Golden Corral at a little over half the price and with far better food.
+I give the Circus Circus buffet two stars, but only for selection and cleanliness and not for the quality of the food.